Central African Republic Civil War: Rebel alliance and advance

-Russian mercenaries and government offensives (January 2021-present)
+Russian mercenaries and government offensives (January 2021–present)

-Since January 2021, due to the actions of Russia's Wagner Group the rebels have been on the retreat for the first time in years.
+Since January 2021, due to the actions of Russia's neo-Nazi-linked Wagner Group and neo-Nazi Russian Imperial Movement, the rebels have been on the retreat for the first time in years.
 On 25 January 2021, CAR forces, backed by Russian PMCs and Rwandan troops, attacked Boyali, killing 44 rebels who were plotting an assault on the capital.
 Subsequently, CAR forces, supported by the Russian contractors and Rwandan troops, captured a number of strategic towns throughout February 2021, including Bossembele, Bouar, Beloko and Bossangoa.
 As the rebels were being pushed back, Valery Zakharov urged them to hand over their leaders to the CAR's security forces.
 During the fighting, the rebel Coalition of Patriots for Change (CPC) claimed its fighters killed several Wagner Group PMCs and captured one when they destroyed their truck near Bambari on 10 February.

 Government advances, with the support of Russian and Rwandan forces, continued during March, April and May 2021.
 This included the capture of the strategic towns of Bria and Kaga-Bandoro and the Bakouma sub-prefecture.
 Some towns were also seized solely by the Russian PMCs, including Nzacko.
 In at least one instance, the contractors reportedly included Syrians.

-On March 25, 3R rebel leader Sidiki Abass, whose group is accused of war crimes, had succumbed to his injuries in the northern part of the country.
+On 25 March, 3R rebel leader Sidiki Abass, whose group is accused of war crimes, succumbed to his injuries in the northern part of the country.
 In April 2021, the UPC, then the biggest of the armed rebel groups, withdrew from the CPC and asked to talk with the government which has declined so far.
 The rebels were seen to be moving away from cities and towards peripheral areas and turning to guerilla tactics instead of open fighting.